Home | Simulations

 As Featured In

-Young's Modulus for a Metallic Rod Virtual Lab
+Young's Modulus simulation for a Metallic Beam

-Determining Young's modulus for a metallic beam.
+Determine Young's modulus for a metallic beam in young's modulus simulation.

-Bending of beam.
+Bending of beam

-Young's modulus, also known as the elastic modulus, is a measure of the stiffness of a solid material.
-It is a mechanical property of linear elastic solid materials.
-It defines the relationship between stress (force per unit area) and strain (proportional deformation) in a material.
+• It defines the relationship between stress (force per unit area) and strain (proportional deformation) in a material.

-In Young's Modulus for a Metallic Rod experiment, A metal beam which is supported near its ends, is subjected to a load at its center will suffer a depression that can be used using a gauge.
-Relating the measured depression to the applied load, will enable us to determine Young’s modulus of the beam’s material.
+• A metal beam which is supported near its ends, is subjected to a load at its center will suffer a depression that can be used using a gauge in the bending of beam experiment.

 PraxiLabs is Recognized Worldwide